1986 Major League Baseball postseason: Houston Astros vs. New York Mets

 Game 6 was the most notable contest of the series, as it went sixteen innings, the most of any postseason game outside of the World Series until 2005.
 The Mets tied the game with three runs scored in the top of the ninth.
 The game remained scoreless until the top of the fourteenth, when Wally Backman hit a go-ahead RBI single off Aurelio López to give the Mets a one-run lead.
 In the bottom of the inning, the Mets were two outs away from securing the pennant, but Houston's Billy Hatcher hit a solo home run to tie the game.
 The game went scoreless through the fifteenth, then in the top of the sixteenth, Darryl Strawberry doubled to lead off against López, followed by Ray Knight's single that scored Strawberry to put the Mets in the lead for good.
 Jeff Calhoun then replaced López and threw two wild pitches, the second scoring Knight to put the Mets up two.
 Dykstra then singled in Backman, who had walked, to extend their lead to three.
 However, the game was not over yet.
 In the bottom of the sixteenth, the Astros rallied once again when with one out, Davey Lopes drew a pinch-hit walk, followed by Bill Doran's single.
 Hatcher then singled in Lopes to make it 7–5, after which Denny Walling hit into a fielder's choice for the second out.
 Davis followed with a single to centerfield that landed in front of a charging Dykstra, that brought home Doran to cut it to 7–6, moving Walling into scoring position.
 The tying run was in scoring position and the winning run was at first base, and would-be Game 7 starter Mike Scott was waiting in the wings.
 Jesse Orosco, opposite Kevin Bass, eventually found himself at a full count.
 A strike away from a pennant, and simultaneously a misplaced pitch away from loading the bases, Orosco struck out Bass to end the threat, the game and the series as the Mets won the pennant.
 According to Orosco, prior to the at-bat against Bass, Keith Hernandez ordered him to throw nothing but breaking balls to Bass, telling Orosco, "If you throw one fastball to this guy, I'm going to kick your ass."

-The Astros would not return to the postseason again until 1997.
-This was the last time the Astros appeared in the NLCS until 2004, where they fell to the St. Louis Cardinals in seven games.
-They would win their first pennant in 2005, which came against the Cardinals.
-The Mets returned to the NLCS in 1988, but were upset by the Los Angeles Dodgers in seven games.
-They would win their next NL pennant in 2000 against the Cardinals in five games.
+The Astros would eventually return to the NLCS in 2004, but they fell to the St. Louis Cardinals in seven games.
+They would eventually win their first pennant in 2005 against the Cardinals in six games before falling in the World Series, which would be their only one as a member of the National League.

+The Mets returned to the NLCS in 1988, but were upset by the eventual World Series champion Los Angeles Dodgers in seven games.
+They would win their next pennant in 2000 against the St. Louis Cardinals in five games before coming up short in the World Series.